softwaremill/asamal/README.md

 Asamal lets you rerender some elements on your page using their IDs.

-Basically how it works is that using the TagHelper, you create a link that sends a set of form fields (or a whole form, or nothing) to a POST action, which then performs some logic, rerenders the page and returns using JSON parts of it that you want to re-render.
+Basically how it works is that using a javascript function that sits in the autoincluded asamal.js, you create a link that sends a set of form fields (or a whole form, or nothing) to a POST action, which then performs some logic, rerenders the page and returns using JSON parts of it that you want to re-render.
 The DOM then gets updated on the client side.